 Look through Maslow’s five universal needs below, adapted to a professional teamwork environment.
 When you assess your needs, take into account two factors:

-the subjective part (What will also count is how you value each of your needs and how you prioritize them.
-For example, excellent computer equipment might contribute to satisfying your "survival needs", but you may give more importance to your "need for a sense of belonging" or to a good atmosphere in the team.)
+The subjective part (What will also count is how you value each of your needs and how you prioritize them.
+For example, excellent computer equipment might contribute to satisfying your "survival needs," but you may give more importance to your "need for a sense of belonging" or to a good team atmosphere.)

-Can you classify your seven essential needs, from most to least important?
+Can you classify your five essential needs, from most to least important?

 The work facilities are fully operational, quiet, bright, well-equipped, heated in the winter and cool in the summer.